-In the world of audio you are going to come across many different audio file types.
+In the world of audio, you are going to come across many different audio file types.
 With that being said, we will mention several here that are very common to the majority of DAWs.
 They can be categorized into 3 main groups.

-- Uncompressed audio formats : WAVE, AIFF & PCM
+- Uncompressed audio formats: WAVE, AIFF & PCM

-- Lossless audio formats : FLAC, WMA, ALAC
+- Lossless audio formats: FLAC, WMA, ALAC

-- Lossy audio formats : MP3 & AAC
+- Lossy audio formats: MP3 & AAC

-It is important to understand the difference between uncompressed and compressed audio file types.
-Lossy or compressed file types like MP3s throw away audio information in order to reduce the file size.
-When we compress the file, it becomes significantly smaller than original one.
+It is essential to understand the difference between uncompressed and compressed audio file types.
+Lossy or compressed file types like MP3s throw away audio information to reduce the file size.
+When we compress the file, it becomes significantly smaller than the original one.
 This has its advantages when distributing the content.
 However, when you are recording audio or downloading samples, always shoot for the best quality you can get.
 The reason for this may be self-evident to you – but it is critical for me to explain.

-When you start with an lossy compressed audio source (like MP3 or AAC), further compression will compound the effect of the thrown away audio information.
+When you start with a lossy compressed audio source (like MP3 or AAC), further compression will compound the effect of the thrown away audio information.
 This can really damage the file.
 It also makes any processing you did basically useless.
 So, it is best to try to preserve as much as you can from the beginning.
 Notice how compound compression has damaged the second example below.

 It is an industry standard to deliver your final audio file (2-mix) to mixing and mastering engineers in an uncompressed format.
 They simply cannot and will not work with compressed files.
 Take a look at these two waveforms.
-They are the same exact performance rendered to two different qualities – WAV and MP3.
+They are the same performance rendered to two different qualities – WAV and MP3.
 The blue waveform on top is the MP3.

 A few more terms you will come across when you deal with audio file formats are Sample Rate, Bit Rate & Bit Depth.
 We will cover these below.